B.C. tourism operators are bracing for a possible slowdown from the rapid spread of coronavirus 2019-nCoV around the world.

 When Business in Vancouver asked Transport Canada whether Canada would follow suit, Health Canada sent back a statement saying, "No. The government of Canada and the provinces and territories have multiple systems in place to prepare for, detect and respond to prevent the spread of serious infectious diseases in Canada."

-Dozens of other airlines around the world have cancelled flights to China, but it was unclear at press time whether Air China, China Southern Airlines, China Eastern Airlines, Beijing Capital Airlines, Sichuan Airlines, Xiamen Airlines or Hainan Airlines would follow suit and cancel non-stop flights between Vancouver International Airport and mainland China.
+Dozens of other airlines around the world have cancelled flights to China, but it is still unclear whether Air China, China Southern Airlines, China Eastern Airlines, Beijing Capital Airlines, Sichuan Airlines, Xiamen Airlines or Hainan Airlines would follow suit and cancel non-stop flights between Vancouver International Airport and mainland China.

 “I wouldn’t want to say that we’re waiving cancellation fees across the board but we’re working with people who need to alter their stay,” said Fairmont Hotel Vancouver general manager Adam Laker.